 48 hours prior to departure

 At this time, you must contact the food authority in Norway (do this over phone).
-You can find their contact information HERE.
-Be sure you have your flight number and detailed information of your arrival time, etc, handy to give the officials.
+Be sure you have your flight number and detailed information about your arrival time, etc, handy to give the officials.
 I would also ensure you keep their contact information on you throughout the duration of the trip in case of delays and emergencies.
 Someone from the food authority will be sending out a person to check and approve the animal at the airport…that is why they need this information.

 Arrival in Norway

 I will be doing a completely separate post soon about how to travel with an animal, in particular when they are too big to go as a carry-on, but have to travel with luggage.
 Once arriving in Norway, you will not see your dog right away.
 You will need to go through customs and you will be meeting your dog in baggage claim.
 You may have to wait a bit, but the food authority personnel will be bringing your dog into baggage claim themselves.

 Once you see the dog arrive in baggage claim with the authorities, they will simply just need to check your paperwork to ensure everything is done correctly and they will also test the microchip.
 The dog will not be allowed out of its cage, however… so it may take a bit for them to find the microchip.
 Once they approve, you will take the dog through the “green” portion where you do not declare it.
 Simple…you’re done!
 Well, almost…